netti-w/chat_app/README.md

 #### iOS Simulator
 (Macs only) To test in iOS Simulator, first ensure [XCode](https://apps.apple.com/us/app/xcode/id497799835?mt=12https://apps.apple.com/us/app/xcode/id497799835?mt=12) is installed, then follow instructions in the terminal, pressing  ```i```  to launch iOS simulator.

-#### Database storage:
+#### Data storage:
-Note: The app is connected to its own Firebase database run by the developer, but feel free to make your own database and connect it to your local version of the app to create a private chat!
+Note: This app is connected to its own Firebase database run by the developer, but feel free to make your own database and connect it to your local version of the app to create a private chat.

 ## Dependencies (in detail):
 - "@react-native-async-storage/async-storage": "^1.17.10",